deepanshubadshah/FastAPI-App/README.md

 # FastAPI App

-This is simple CRUD App
+This is a simple CRUD App

 You can RUN the application using docker-compose file with command ```docker-compose up -d```